 Knowledge gaps and skills with regard to the people who need to understand and deliver future technology must be a key focus for material handling businesses wishing to maintain competitive advantage.
 To begin, your business must invest in acquiring the right skills in your team now by training existing staff where applicable and hiring based on the necessary skills required.
 Your efforts should focus on delivering insightful information that enables you to know whether you have the correct equipment in place to meet the needs of your business — not only today but in the future.

 Download our Warehouse Manager's handbook to learn how to better understand your material handling needs.

 Electrification drives demand for better battery education

 In light of EU directives such as the 2030 ban on diesel engines (which will come sooner), electrification is very much the topic on everyone’s minds.
-Electrification represents a future challenge for the material handling industry as customers don’t fully understand the implications and therefore find it hard deciding what they need.
+Electrification represents a future challenge for the material handling industry as customers don’t fully understand the implications and therefore find it hard to decide what they need.
 It’s therefore vital that you future-proof your business before you need to.

 Unfortunately, many businesses are adverse to change and may therefore not take the necessary steps to future-proof their business.
-This means that in the long term, they won’t be cost competitive or maintain reduced costs — unlike those who choose to adopt electric vehicles.
+This means that in the long term, they won’t be cost-competitive or maintain reduced costs — unlike those who choose to adopt electric vehicles.